-Michelle Valberg is a renowned award-winning Canadian Geographic Photographer-in-Residence.
-A Canadian Nikon Ambassador and explorer who has been telling stories with her camera for over 30 years.
+Michelle Valberg is a renowned award-winning Canadian Geographic Photographer-in-Residence and Nikon Ambassador who has been telling stories with her camera for over 35 years.
 She has traveled to all continents in search of adventure and photographic opportunities.
 She is particularly celebrated for her passion for Canada and the Arctic.

 Michelle is a public speaker, author, community leader and an advocate for animals, the environment and conservation.